Chair of final wood processing

 Chair: Chair of Final Wood Processing

-Head of Chair: Dr. Igor Džindžić, associate professor
+Head of Chair: Dr. Igor Džindžić, full professor

 The Department final wood processing was established by the 1956 curriculum of the Wood-industrial Department.
 At that time, final wood processing (production of furniture and construction joinery) had just started with industrial production.
 Classes in the field of final wood processing took place through the following subjects: Woodworking – home and construction, Manufacture of special wood products, Carpentry and other structures made of wood.